SuperNova76/TopCPToolKit/docs/tutorials/write_config.md

 Let's now have our first exercise.
 You can toggle the solution block below if needed.

 !!! example "Exercise"
-    Run TopCPToolkit on the tutorial config (`tutorial`) and input file (`input.txt`), but only the first 100 events and without systematics.
+    Run TopCPToolkit on the tutorial config (`tutorial`) and input file (`input.txt`), but only for the first 100 events and without systematics.
 The output file should be called `output.root`

 ??? success "Solution"
     ```